Do you get a lot of traffic to your WordPress website but find that your bounce rate is high and conversions are low?

-If your WordPress website features a lot of images, this will be one of the reasons why it takes longer to load.
-Rather than removing the images from your web design, why not compress them instead.
+If your WordPress website features a lot of images, this will be one of the reasons why it takes longer to load, especially if the website isn't hosted in London.
+Rather than removing the images from your website, why not compress them instead.

 To reduce the file size of an image, without reducing its quality, you will need to install a WordPress plugin like WP-Smush.
 This is a free WordPress plugin that will compress and optimise your images automatically, as you are uploading them.